Nexfinity/CakeyBot-Wiki/feature/economy.md

 {.is-success}

 # Anti-Abuse Mechanics
 > Note: Details are intentionally limited for this in order to make it more difficult for malicious actors trying to abuse the economy system.
+Also not all anti-abuse mechanics may be listed.
 {.is-info}

 To help maintain balance and fairness in the economy, Cakey Bot includes several anti-abuse measures across money transfer actions including (but not limited to) `/rob` and `/pay`.
 These checks are designed to discourage spammy or predatory behavior and ensure a fun experience for everyone.
 These limits help prevent users from exploiting alts or friends to quickly boost their balance unfairly.